 - After meals, clean your teeth by gently flossing and brushing.
 This prevents bacteria build-up that could erode enamel.

 Take Care of Your Enamel

 When enamel is damaged, it’s unfortunate because unlike bones, enamel can’t repair itself.
-If your teeth chip or crack, talk to your dentist immediately.
+If your teeth crack or chip, talk to your dentist immediately.